 Who should read this specification?

-The intended audience for this document includes technical professionals who are involved in the development of SNOMED CT maps or the development and implementation of healthcare information systems that use SNOMED CT maps to other code systems.
+The intended audience for this document includes technical professionals who are involved in the development of SNOMED CT maps or the development and implementation of healthcare information systems that use SNOMED CT maps to other code, terminology and data systems.

 This document should be read in conjunction with the “SNOMED CT Release Format 2 – Data Structures Specification” and the “SNOMED CT Release Format 2 – Reference Set Specifications” documents, which provide a description of the underlying data structures supporting RF2 releases.